 There was No Possible Way that my guests could eat everything – so I used to eat leftovers.
 Not as a meal.
 I would just graze.

 I was getting big.
 I had a couple of melt-downs when the scale would hit the 170lb mark and start back at the gym or go on a diet.

-I would always do ok, until Thanksgiving, and then I would start Christmas baking, followed by Christmas eating and then it would be back to square one if I was lucky or square one plus a few pounds if not.
+I’d always do just fine until around Thanksgiving.
+Then I would start Christmas baking, followed by Christmas eating.
+Then it would be back to square one if I was lucky or square one plus a few pounds if not.

 This past 2 years has been stressful.
 Horrendous.
 We put our house on the market in April 2018 and it has been on the market ever since.
 I closed the Bed and Breakfast in October 2018 and thought it would be less stressful keeping the house presentable for showings but it’s a never-ending job.